Team-07-Looney/looney-general/README.md

 In order to get all microservices running, you need Docker installed with enabled integration with WSL (assuming you are on Windows OS).
 #### How to set up your WSL:
 1. Install Ubuntu from the MS Store.
 Both base versions and specific LTS versions may be used.
 Follow the installer and create a user.
-2. Make sure it is WSL2 instead of WSL1 - `wsl -l -v`
+2. Make sure it is WSL2 instead of WSL1 - `wsl -l -v`.
 3. Go to Docker Desktop > Settings > Resources > Check Enable integration with my default WSL distro and check Ubuntu.
-4. Run sudo apt update && sudo apt upgrade to get your kernel and packages up to the latest version
+4. Run `sudo apt update && sudo apt upgrade` to get your kernel and packages up to the latest version.

 #### How to install node.js and npm on Ubuntu
 In order to get the front end svelte app running, you would need to have npm and node installed on the WSL.
-1. First, we have to check if there are any versions of npm and node already installed - `npm -v` && `node -v`
+1. First, we have to check if there are any versions of npm and node already installed - `npm -v` && `node -v`.
-2. If the versions are node above 18 and npm above 9, then you can skip the next steps
+2. If the versions are node above 18 and npm above 9, then you can skip the next steps.
-3. If you do not have node.js or npm on your machine, skip to step 5
+3. If you do not have node.js or npm on your machine, skip to step 5.
-4. If their versions are below those, they need to be unistalled - `sudo apt remove nodejs` && `sudo apt remove npm`
+4. If their versions are below the mentioned ones, they need to be unistalled - `sudo apt remove nodejs` && `sudo apt remove npm`.
-5. Install nvm - ` curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`
+5. Install nvm - ` curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`.
-6. To verify it worked properly, we can check the version `nvm -v`
+6. To verify it worked properly, we can check the version `nvm -v`.
-7. Run `nvm list-remote` to check all available node versions
+7. Run `nvm list-remote` to check all available node versions.
-8. Now, we install the latest one, in this case 20.2.0 - `nvm install v20.2.0`
+8. Now, we install the latest one, in this case 20.2.0 - `nvm install v20.2.0`.
-9. To verify it worked, we check the versionsog node and npm - `node -v` && `npm -v`
+9. To verify it worked, we check the versions of node and npm - `node -v` && `npm -v`.

 ### Steps
 1. Clone this repo onto your WSL